Automatic Prometheus metrics discovery with Docker labels

 }

 Each exporter is a separate component with its own relabeling and scrape configuration.
-The job label is set explicitly since there is no Docker metadata to derive it from.
+We set the job label explicitly since no Docker metadata can provide it.

-With this setup, adding metrics to a new service with a Prometheus endpoint is a few-label change in docker-compose.yml, just like adding a Traefik route.
-Alloy picks it up automatically. 🩺
+With this setup, adding metrics to a new service with a Prometheus endpoint requires only a few labels in docker-compose.yml, just like adding a Traefik route.
+Alloy picks it up automatically.
+You can apply the same pattern with another discovery method, like discovery.kubernetes, discovery.scaleway, or discovery.http. 🩺